-What criteria does the Admissions Committee use when reviewing candidates for transfer admission?
+What criteria does Admissions use when reviewing candidates for transfer admission?

 All candidates are individually reviewed with both academic and personal potential in mind.
 We consider your college record, academic references, personal statement and cocurricular activities.

-Test scores are considered if you choose to submit them.
+Test scores are considered if you choose to submit them, but they are not required.
 Typically, transfer students with a college grade point average of 3.0 or higher are successful at Clark University.